Start by sending your HOA a complaint letter using our free tool.

 Research the law.
 Depending on your claim, you may need to be well-versed in state or federal laws.

 Prepare your evidence.
 Your evidence should be geared towards showing the judge why the HOA owes you compensation for damages.
 You want to have your evidence organized with titles, dates, and why that piece of evidence is important.
-People Clerk can help you organize your evidence in a judge-friendly evidence packet.
+JusticeDirect can help you organize your evidence in a judge-friendly evidence packet.

 Prepare what to say.
 During the hearing, the judge will ask you why you are suing the HOA.
 The judge will then turn to the HOA representative, and ask for their side of the story.
 Start by addressing the judge as “your honor,” and from there, explain in a clear and concise manner what the dispute is about.
 For example, “Your honor, I am suing the HOA for property damage.”